General Conference Information:

 I am only available to present one day of the conference.
-How do I indicate in my proposal which day that is?
+Who do I talk to about this?

 Spelling and grammatical errors will result in a lower score, and there are no grammar check functions available in the online system.
 Proposal submitters may prefer to develop the proposal in a word processing program, where grammar and spelling can be checked more easily before the proposal is copied and pasted into the online system.

-The online system, which will open on September 15th, allows you to begin a proposal, save it, and come back to it as often as needed.
+The online system allows you to begin a proposal, save it, and come back to it as often as needed.
 When you are finished with your proposal, submit it by clicking on the "Finalize" button.
 Make sure that you do not see an error message listing required fields that are still empty.
 Otherwise, your proposal will be listed as incomplete when the deadline for proposal submission has passed.
 Although you do not need to complete your proposal when you first create it, please keep in mind that even incomplete proposals are an unnecessary expense for the Association.

 When you begin working on your proposal once the system opens, you will first see a screen of submission instructions.
 Please read these thoroughly.
 Next you will be asked questions about the proposal itself.
 After you answer these questions, you will be asked for a little information about yourself (the submitter).
 Then, you may or may not answer questions about presenters, depending on the type of proposal you are submitting: